ludovicobesana/Workegle/README.md

 ![Workegle Logo](./misc/workegle-readme_logo.png)

-# 👔 Workgle: Your Professional Connection Catalyst
+# 👔 Workegle: Your Professional Connection Catalyst

-Workgle is a platform designed to foster professional connections in a casual, real-time environment.
+Workegle is a platform designed to foster professional connections in a casual, real-time environment.
 Just like Omegle, it facilitates spontaneous interactions, but with a focus on professional networking and growth.

 ## Features